sleepypeepee/spotifyexplorer/README.md

 ## Next release

+* Play tracks in a pop-up player
+* Allow searching for albums and playlists
+* Appears On section in Artist Overview
-* Add IE11 polyfill for Vuetify
+* IE11 polyfill for Vuetify
-* Use Axios to ensure .fetch() functionality in older browsers, such as IE11
-* Divide various components into sub-components, to separate concerns
-* Implement error handling
+* Improved error handling
-* Results pagination
-* Loading spinners
-* Add functionality to play tracks from Spotify in a pop-up player

 ## Authors